jrandersen/revit_to_airtable/sprints/sprint1/sprint1.md

 <br>

 ### Write a function for a *POST* request through NoCodeAPI.
 Get an airtable base up and running with the same columns from your model export, make sure the column headings are correct; case & datatype-sensitive!
+In my case I am only syncing 'name' & 'number' columns all others are done in airtable (we will cover more of this in later posts).

 ![image](airtable_rooms.png)

 Set up a NoCodeAPI account and your airtable API's on the platform.

 ![image](NCAPI_setup_airtable.png)

 When that is done you can test the API calls in teh NoCodeAPI UI, this also gives you the code to use in your app.